 If you are right there when the spill happens, quickly take a white, absorbent facecloth or paper towel to soak up the spill.

-Tip #6: If the rug is small, have the rug tumbled in a dryer.
+Tip #6: If the shag rug is small, have the rug tumbled in a dryer

 Do not use heat; just air.
-This will also “fluff up” your rug after cleaning.
+This will also “fluff up” your shag rugs after cleaning.

 Pass over all of the surface area with the floor tool.
 Steam will release dirt and stains onto the cloth.